rexchoppers/platform-of-things/agony-choppers.markdown

 you're actually in a business environment.
 It moves from being a chore to actually being quite fun.
 That's one of the main things that attracts me to programming: watching your little system grow into something bigger.

 Oh, take regular breaks too, unless you're really enjoying.
-In that case, keep at it!
+In that case, keep at it

 Also don't be afraid to write crap code.
 There's a saying that goes "You can't make good crops without fertilizer"

 Don't worry too much about the fancy words too.
 Learning the theory is great, but they'll make a lot of sense as you use them.

-As for some direction, some basic high-level programming/scripting languages to kick yourself with could be:
+As for some direction, some basic high-level programming/scripting languages to kick yourself off with could be:

 - Javascript
 - Python